raphaelquast/beatstep/README.md

 This is a **MIDI Remote Script** for **Ableton Live 10** and the **Arturia BeatStep** controller.

-It turns the BeatStep controller into a fully-fledged control-surface for Ableton Live, e.g.:
+It turns the BeatStep controller into a fully-fledged control-surface for Ableton Live !

-- arm / mute / solo / start / stop / record / delete / duplicate / overdub / undo / redo / ...
+- select / arm / mute / solo / start / stop / record / delete / duplicate / overdub / undo / redo / ...

 - get indications on the status of tracks and scenes via button-lights